ch22group16/capstone-GenAI/README.md

 ## 2. Question Answering on AIML Queries

 ### Problem Description
-This task involves fine-tuning a GPT model to answer questions specific to the AIML course, focusing on generating accurate and relevant answers.
+This task involves fine-tuning a GPT variant model to answer questions specific to the AIML course, focusing on generating accurate and relevant answers.

 ### Dataset
 We have used the dataset shared by the Talentspirit team below.